What to Expect During Rehab at River Oaks

 Your days in residential treatment at River Oaks will be structured and you will be able to benefit from the comfort and stability of being in a 24-hour facility.

-After you complete drug or alcohol detox, a typical day in treatment will start with a town hall meeting, which will include the welcoming of new patients to the program, talks from individuals who are graduating, and readings from 12-step inspirational books.
+After you begin drug or alcohol detox or residential rehab, a typical day in treatment will start with a town hall meeting, which will include the welcoming of new patients to the program, talks from individuals who are graduating, and readings from 12-step inspirational books.
 You and your fellow program members will set the tone for the day and discuss what you intend to work on.

 After that, you will attend morning groups with our licensed therapists following the specialized American Addiction Centers (AAC) curriculum.